Up to 60% off sofas & mattresses — limited‑time deals.

 • Is service handled by the retailer or the manufacturer?

-Real-life durability testing and why it matters
+Real-life durability signals and why they matter

 Upholstery and Maintenance: Choose Fabric for Your Actual Life